 Last year, it netted £14m (perhaps 30 x EBITDA) for five typically-Haymarket consumer magazines (including Stuff, FourFourTwo, and What HiFi?) sold variously to Future and Kelsey.
 Along the way, Haymarket sold, for nominal prices, six predominantly B2B magazines and events which may now account for 15% of the £50m revenue of the fast-growing Mark Allen Group.
 Last year, Haymarket even sold one of its great digital successes, PistonHeads , which it had transformed from a nerdy audience of 900k to 4m monthly uniques in 11 years.
 It is believed to have been generating a steady EBITDA of £1m at a 40% margin.
-But an estimated offer of £12-15m persuaded Haymarket to sell a business it had originally acquired for £1m.
-The breakthrough breathe-again deal, though, had been the £80m windfall sale of its Thames riverside film studios in 2015.
+But a cash offer of £15m from CarGurus, of the US, persuaded Haymarket to sell a business it had originally acquired for £1m.
+The breakthrough, breathe-again deal, though, had been the £80m windfall sale of its Thames riverside film studios in 2015.
 Phew.

 All the deals leave Haymarket as a largely B2B information, content marketing and events company focused on established media and events primarily in the marketing-communications and medical sectors.
 Its key brands include: Campaign, Brand Republic, Media Week, PR Week, GP, Medeconomics, Mims, Finance Asia, and Management Today.
 Haymarket built its reputation by giving B2B magazines (like the legendary 50-year-old Campaign) the design and content values of the sharpest consumer media.
 It was a pioneer too in the highly-profitable awards ceremonies that now crowd every B2B market, and in consumer exhibitions (it sold its JV with BBC Magazines in 2013).
 It’s always been great at events.